aliyun/terraform-provider-alicloud/website/docs/r/ecs_image_component.html.markdown

 ## Argument Reference

 The following arguments are supported:

-* `component_type` - (Optional, ForceNew, Computed) The type of the image component.
-Only image building components are supported.
-Valid values: `Build`.
+* `component_type` - (Optional, ForceNew, Computed) The component type.
+Currently, only mirror build components are supported.
+Value: Build.
+Default value: Build.
-* `content` - (Required, ForceNew) The content of the image component.
-The content can consist of up to 127 commands.
+* `content` - (Required, ForceNew) Component content.
-* `description` - (Optional, ForceNew) The description of the image component.
-The description must be `2` to `256` characters in length and cannot start with `http://` or `https://`.
+* `description` - (Optional, ForceNew) Describe the information.
-* `image_component_name` - (Optional, Computed, ForceNew) The name of the image component.
-The name must be `2` to `128` characters in length.
-It must start with a letter and cannot start with `http://` or `https://`.
-It can contain letters, digits, colons (:), underscores (_), periods (.), and hyphens (-).
+* `image_component_name` - (Optional, ForceNew, Computed) The component name.
+The name must be 2 to 128 characters in length and must start with an uppercase letter or a Chinese character.
+It cannot start with http:// or https.
+Can contain Chinese, English, numbers, half-length colons (:), underscores (_), half-length periods (.), or dashes (-).
+Note: If Name is not set, the return value of ImageComponentId is used by default.
-* `resource_group_id` - (Optional, ForceNew) The ID of the resource group to which to assign the image component.
+* `resource_group_id` - (Optional, Computed) The ID of the resource group.
-* `system_type` - (Optional, ForceNew, Computed) The operating system type supported by the image component.
-Only Linux is supported.
-Valid values: `Linux`.
+* `system_type` - (Optional, ForceNew, Computed) The operating system supported by the component.
+Currently, only Linux systems are supported.
+Value: Linux.
+Default value: Linux.
-* `tags` - (Optional, ForceNew) A mapping of tags to assign to the resource.
+* `tags` - (Optional, Map) List of label key-value pairs.

 ## Attributes Reference

 The following attributes are exported:

-* `id` - The resource ID in terraform of Image Component.
+* `id` - The ID of the resource supplied above.
+* `create_time` - Component creation time.

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration-0-11/resources.html#timeouts) for certain actions:
+* `create` - (Defaults to 5 mins) Used when create the Image Component.
+* `delete` - (Defaults to 5 mins) Used when delete the Image Component.
+* `update` - (Defaults to 5 mins) Used when update the Image Component.

 ## Import

-ECS Image Component can be imported using the id, e.g.
+Ecs Image Component can be imported using the id, e.g.

 ```shell
 $ terraform import alicloud_ecs_image_component.example <id>